🏈 Sydney, Australia

 Since 1937, not one person has died from a shark attack at Bondi.
 However there are still regular shark sightings at Bondi.
 Swimmers are alerted to the presence of sharks when they are detected, but the first line of defence for many decades have been shark nets.

-Shark nets are used on open ocean beaches in Qld and NSW.
-They are simply a straight, rectangular piece of net suspended in the water between buoys.
-They are anchored at either end, usually about 200 metres from shore, in about 10 metres of water.
+Shark nets are used on open ocean beaches in Queensland and NSW.
+They are simply a straight, rectangular piece of net suspended in the water between buoys, usually about 200 metres from shore, in about 10 metres of water.
 Most shark nets stretch about 200 metres along the beach and down to a depth of 6 metres.
-Floats at the top and sinkers at the bottom keep the net upright in the water.
-The mesh holes are 50cm wide; small enough to entangle sharks, and other large marine species, but big enough to leave smaller fish alone.
+The nets act as a deterrent by interrupting the territorial swimming patterns of sharks.

-How to get to Bondi Beach
+How to Get to Bondi Beach

 Bondi Beach is only 7 km (5 miles) from the Sydney central business district so there are generally plenty of options for getting there.

-By Car
+🚘 By Car

 Travelling by car is probably the easiest but the parking near the beach is generally a nightmare.